How to Screw Up a Great Book Cover

 1. Not only series title is misplaced, going way too close and on top of the title, but it has an ugly black stroke on it.
 New designers and DIYers often use strokes to fix the issue of text not being readable, but it doesn’t always work.
 It takes more effort than adding a stroke to fix it, design isn’t always that easy.

-2. The title is barely readable at small thumbnail and it drowns into the visual.
-It’s probably due to the fact that it’s opacity is not 100% (it was made partly transparent).
+2. The title is barely readable at a small thumbnail and it drowns into the visual.
+It’s probably due to the fact that its opacity is not 100% (it was made partly transparent).
 And that hurts with contrast.
-Really don’t understand why you’d use transparent text, it should be used rarely.
+Really don’t understand why you’d use transparent text, it should be used rarely.Â

 Balance and Structure Mistake

 2. The guy seems to be the main element so I’d make the girl’s face smaller, so it looks like she’s further away.
-She should be smaller by a good third and that would allow a move towards the center more, instead of neither left neither center left..
+She should be smaller by a good third and that would allow a move towards the center more, instead of neither left nor center left.Â

 3. The tagline being so huge is also absolutely bad, ebook covers are not for reading taglines or reviews.
-We have milliseconds online to capture attention, no time for reading a long sentences.
-That’s bad enough on it’s own but then it’s also placed right where the book title and author name should be.
+We have milliseconds online to capture attention, no time for reading long sentences.
+That’s bad enough on its own but then it’s also placed right where the book title and author name should be.
 Thus completely throwing text off balance and pushing title/name down.

-99% Amazing Cover (Pure Nitpicking)
+99% Amazing Cover (Pure Nitpicking Here)

 1. This cover is absolutely gorgeous and 99% there.
 There is only 1 thing that is something that could be improved, but otherwise, it is awesome!
 This is just to nitpick in order to show how cover designers see things differently.